mit-pdos/dsrg/source/_posts/2013-06-20-vr-revisited.markdown

 The system is in one of three states.
 These states are normal operation, view changes when the system needs a new primary, and reconfiguration when membership is changing.
-The primary node is deterministically computed from the configuration (list of servers) and the view numbers.
-As a result this system does not need to rely on leases, voting or consensus (e.g. longest log) to determine the next leader to take over.
+The primary node is deterministically chosen based on the configuration (list of servers) and the view numbers.
+As a result this system does not need to rely on voting or consensus (e.g. longest log) to determine the next leader to take over.

 ### Normal Operation